yezero/sandstorm/docs/developing/path.md

 This shares at the app's default permission level.
 In the future, we may extend this API to permit the app to choose a permission level.

-If your app wants Sandstorm to display a list of users who have access to the grain, you can ask Sandstorm to show who has access with this Javascript code:
+If your app wants Thurly to display a list of users who have access to the grain, you can ask Thurly to show who has access with this Javascript code:

 ```js
 window.parent.postMessage({'showConnectionGraph': {}}, '*');